 You could receive thousands of pounds in compensation

 It has been estimated that Volkswagen could end up paying more than £10 billion in damages to drivers in the UK.

 There are several conditions under which individuals are able to pursue a compensation claim against Volkswagen.
 While it is unclear exactly how much claimants could receive, some of these conditions could potentially result in individuals receiving a considerable amount of compensation.
 According to some reports, drivers may be able to recover the entire value of the vehicle.

 We’ll handle your claim on a no win, no fee basis

 As part of the Volkswagen group action, we’re working on a no win, no fee basis for our clients.
 There will be no cost to you for joining the group action and if the claim against VW is not successful, you won’t have to pay us a penny.
 You have nothing to lose by signing up and could gain a considerable amount of compensation by doing so.

 Compared with other law firms taking part in the group action, at Jefferies Solicitors, we are limiting our legal fees to a minimum.
 When the case concludes, if your claim is successful, you will receive 75% of your compensation.

 The High Court has set a deadline of 26th October 2018 for eligible motorists to join the Group Action.
 Everyone who wishes to take part in the Group Action needs to have submitted their claim by this date.

-Like most other firms involved, at Jefferies Solicitors, we will be closing entry to our Claimant Group Register sooner than this, at the end of September 2018.
+At Jefferies Solicitors, we have now closed entry to our Claimant Group Register.
 This will ensure that we have enough time to complete all the necessary work on your behalf so that everything is in order before the October cut-off date.